raysmith619/graphics_braille/README.md

 # Graphics Braille
-We attempt to enable blind individuals to "visualize" simple graphics produced by Python's turtle module.
+We attempt to enable blind individuals to "visualize" simple graphics produced by simple programs using Python's turtle module.
-Our approach is to capture program control at the execution end and then scan the tkinter Canvas which is created.
+Our approach devides the turtle graphics screen into 40 columns by 25 rows.
+We create a "text map" with a character representing the contents of each column by row square.
 In addition to turtle's standard graphics window, the following additions are created:
 * A "text picture" suitable for a low resolution physical display.
 This "text picture" is also placed in the Window clipboard to aid in placing the picture in the embosser program
 * A audio-draw-window which displays the expected braille - lower resolution(e.g. 40 x 25 braille cell) rendition of the turtle display